scmeek/dotfiles/README.md

 ### Packages

-1. Clone this repo and [sync the config files](#synchronize-configuration-files) to their appropriate locations.
+1. Clone repo and [sync the config files](#synchronize-configuration-files) to their appropriate locations

-   - `DefaultKeyBinding.dict` will be added/replaced which will make `Home` and `End` keys behave like Windows.
+   - `DefaultKeyBinding.dict` will be added/replaced which will make `Home` and `End` keys behave like Windows

 2. Install [Homebrew](https://brew.sh/)